 A loan modification is a permanent change in one or more of the terms of a loan that results in a payment the borrower can afford and allows the loan to be brought current.
-Loan modifications may include a change in the interest rate, even below the market rate if necessary and should focus on payment reduction as the primary goal.
-Loan modifications may include capitalization of the arrearage.
+Loan modifications may include a change in the interest rate, even below the market rate if necessary and should focus on payment reduction as then primary goal.
+Loan modifications may include capitalization of all or a portion of the arrearage.
 Capitalization may also include foreclosure fees and costs that are associated with the current foreclosure action, deficits in tax and insurance accounts, past due annual fees imposed by the servicer, but not late charges or servicers fees.